vkkis93/serverless-step-functions-offline/README.md

               Resource: arn:aws:lambda:eu-west-1:123456789:function:TheSecondLambda
               End: true
 ```
-Where is *FirstLambda* it's name of step in state machine
+Where *FirstLambda* is the name of step in state machine
 The *firstLambda/index.handler* - it's path to lambda

 # Run Plugin